wfcommons/WfFormat/tools/README.md

 Script to migrate an instance file from an older WfFormat version (1.0 through 1.5) to the current version, applying each intermediate migration step in sequence.
-Accepts a single JSON file or a folder, which is walked recursively.
+Accepts a single JSON file or a folder, which is walked recursively;
-**Instance files are rewritten in place.** Invoke without command-line arguments to see usage.
+files that are not WfFormat instances are skipped, and a file that fails to migrate does not interrupt the run. **Instance files are rewritten in place**, unless `--dry-run` is given; `--backup` keeps the originals.
+Invoke without command-line arguments to see usage.

 ### wfcommons-add-metrics-to-instance.py